Information for all 6.4L models

 For the 24 valve engines, other exhaust pieces are necessary when using our exhaust manifolds to provide an adjustable elbow connection for the downpipe.
 Both of these manifolds require you to re-orient your turbo housings to allow your oil drain to be pointed down correctly.
 This usually requires you to heat the exhaust housing on the turbo to remove the bolts and the housing so the housing can be re-oriented.
 Either fixing the waste gate shut or using a different waste gate actuator we can provide is also necessary because once the turbo is re-oriented the actuator will hit the engine block.
 Fixing the waste gate shut does not usually have any adverse effects on the engine, but we do recommend using a boost gauge to monitor and limit boost pressures to less than 40 psi.

-We also offer manifold gaskets, and new exhaust manifold to turbo studs if you would rather not try to get the studs out of your stock manifold.
+We also offer manifold gaskets, and new exhaust manifold to turbo studs.
 Also helpful is a flexible turbo drain tube that connects to the stock hose and elbow that is left in your engine block when you remove the stock drain tube connected to the turbo.
 If you would rather, it is possible to heat this tube up to bend and twist it to allow reconnecting it after you re-orient your turbo housings.

-The tach kit consists of the base, mount, sensor, and tach ring.
-These parts are necessary to make your factory tachometer work.
-Providing this signal to your Ford PCM computer also is necessary for the air conditioning, factory transmission control, and transmission temperature gauge to work as well.
-The universal sensor and mount we make is the easiest way to supply the tach signal.
+The tach kit consists of the mounting bracket, sensor, and tach ring.
+These parts, in addition to the cam sensor provison on the adapter plate, are necessary to make your factory tachometer work.
+Providing this signal to your Ford PCM computer also is necessary for the air conditioning, factory transmission control, A/C, cruise control and more electonically controlled items in the truck to function properly.
+The crank sensor and mount we make is the easiest way to supply the tach signal.

 Most 12 valve engines 94 and newer already have the tach sensor base, which is bolted to the front cover at about 5 o'clock to the balancer.
 You will have to drill and tap a hole in it for our sensor mount to bolt to it.